microsoft/rust-for-dotnet-devs/src/linq/index.md

     Int(5) dropped

-This time, values are acquired but not dropped while looping because each item doesn't get owned by the interation loop's variable.
+This time, values are acquired but not dropped while looping because each item doesn't get owned by the iteration loop's variable.
 The sum is printed once the loop is done.
-Finally, when the `values` array that still owns all the the `Int` instances goes out of scope at the end of `main`, its dropping in turn drops all the `Int` instances.
+Finally, when the `values` array that still owns all the `Int` instances goes out of scope at the end of `main`, its dropping in turn drops all the `Int` instances.

 These examples demonstrate that while iterating collection types may seem to have a lot of parallels between Rust and C#, from the looping constructs to